PIYUSH9090/Node-Python-App-Manually/README.md

 ## Create NFS Server in GKE

 Now the disk is created, let’s create the NFS server.
+For that we need to go to the directory */PV-PVC/* then run this command,

 ```
 kubectl apply -f 001-nfs-server.yaml